n0rt0nthec4t/Nest_accfactory/README.md

 ## Docker Image

-If you would like to try this in a containerised verson, please check out the [docker hub repository](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) for this project
+If you would like to try this in a containerised version, please check out the [docker hub repository](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) for this project